au-ts/lionsos_docs/content/docs/releases/0.2.0/_index.md

 ---
 weight: 30
-bookFlatSection: false
+bookToC: false
 title: "0.2.0"
 ---

+# 0.2.0

+You can find the tag and associated downloads on [GitHub](https://github.com/au-ts/lionsos/releases/tag/0.2.0).

-## 0.2.0 release notes
+## Release notes

 * Move to Microkit 1.4.0.
     * Previously a development version of Microkit was used, now we use